PROFILE

 that is now Kazakhstan since the first century

-beginning of the 13th century, the territory of
+13th century, the territory of Kazakhstan was

-nations.
-Following the Mongolian invasion in the
+the Mongolian invasion in the early 13th

-early 13th century, administrative districts
+century, administrative districts were

-were established under the Mongol Empire, which
+established under the Mongol Empire, which

 eventually became the territories of the Kazakh